danielharrell/does_music_move/does_music_move.md

 then there would be a melody to hear, in the space where we hear it move.
 But there isn't.
 We hear the leap in "Twinkle, Twinkle", for example, without hearing anything making the leap.
-For we hear this leap being made between unleaping notes, without hearing anything further to which we might attribute the leap.
+For we hear this leap being made between unleaping notes, and hear nothing further to which we might attribute the leap.
 And this is the case with music in general.
-We hear a movement being made between unmoving notes, without hearing anything further to which we might attribute the movement.
-So we hear movement, without hearing anything making the movement.
-But how, in that case, could there *be* any movement to hear?
+We hear a movement being made between unmoving notes, but nothing further to which we might attribute the movement.
+So we hear movement, but nothing making the movement.
+Yet how, in that case, could there *be* any movement to hear?
 And what could be making it?

 Yet this is only the start of the nonsense.
 And the end of the nonsense implicates our very